 This is an international, multicenter, epidemiological study, which is being conducted in 5 countries (Austria, Hungary, Serbia, Spain and Poland), with a total of 500 participants to be enrolled.
-Targetted participants are aged between 18 and 85 years old and have a diagnosis of small fiber polyneuropathy of no obvious etiology.
+Targeted participants are aged between 18 and 85 years old and have a diagnosis of small fiber polyneuropathy of no obvious etiology.

 The objectives of this study are to investigate the prevalence of TTR-FAP in participants with small fiber polyneuropathy of no obvious etiology and to establish biomarker/s in TTR positive cohort.